RedHatInsights/frontend-components/packages/docs/pages/chrome/chrome-api.md

 ```

 <br />
-In addition to the default data you can also add additional options:
+In addition to the default data, you can also add additional options:
 <ExampleComponent codeOnly source="chrome/api/create-case.js" />

 ### `enable`